blended-insights/carver/apps/api/README.md

 ## Recent Updates

+- **April 10, 2025**: Fixed bug in GET_DIRECTORY_TREE_BY_PATH query to correctly return a recursive directory tree with all children and their descendants.
+The query now uses a similar approach to GET_ITEMS_BY_DIRECTORY but retrieves the entire subtree.
+- **April 10, 2025**: Enhanced file editing endpoint to improve reliability when text replacement fails.
+Now validates text replacements against Redis content and provides content previews when matches fail.
 - **April 08, 2025**: Fixed bug where class methods were not being indexed as separate function nodes.
 Class methods can now be queried directly using `MATCH (n:Function {name: 'methodName'})` syntax in Neo4j.
 - **April 08, 2025**: Fixed issue with the GET_ITEMS_BY_DIRECTORY query where file items were incorrectly showing directory type.
 Files now correctly display with their actual filename and file type in the API response.